Whips66/Spanish/README.md

 ## How to Play

-### Conjugation Questions (75% of questions)
+### Conjugation Questions (25% of questions)
 1. **Read the Verb**: See the infinitive form and its English translation
 2. **Check the Tense**: See which tense is displayed (in Spanish)
 3. **See the Pronoun**: Look at which pronoun you need to conjugate for
 4. **Select Your Answer**: Click the correct conjugation from the options
-5. **Get Feedback**: Receive immediate feedback with tense usage description
+5. **Get Feedback**: Receive immediate feedback with tense usage description and hints if wrong

 ### Identify Tense Questions (25% of questions)
 1. **Read the Verb**: See the infinitive form and its English translation
 2. **See the Conjugation**: A fully conjugated verb form is shown with its pronoun
 3. **Identify the Tense**: Choose which Spanish tense the conjugation belongs to
-4. **Get Feedback**: Learn about the tense usage after answering
+4. **Get Feedback**: Learn about the tense usage and get hints about tense characteristics

+### Identify Pronoun Questions (25% of questions)
+1. **Read the Verb**: See the infinitive form and its English translation
+2. **Check the Tense**: See which tense is displayed (in Spanish)
+3. **See the Conjugation**: A fully conjugated verb form is shown
+4. **Identify the Pronoun**: Choose which pronoun matches the conjugation
+5. **Get Feedback**: Learn with hints about pronoun-verb endings

+### Identify Infinitive Questions (25% of questions)
+1. **See the Conjugation**: A fully conjugated verb form is shown with tense and pronoun
+2. **Identify the Verb**: Choose which infinitive (base form) the conjugation comes from
+3. **Get Feedback**: Learn about verb patterns and irregularities

 After each question, you'll see:
-- ✅ or ❌ Immediate feedback on your answer
+- ✅ or ❌ Immediate feedback with animated mascot reaction
+- 💡 Helpful hints if you answered incorrectly
 - 📖 A description of what the tense is used for (in English)
 - 📊 Updated score and streak counters